ViktorKugay/viktor-ku-blog/posts/query-string.md

   <img src='https://miro.medium.com/max/1400/1*rsNFPltOQ-qDGqnl9jB_ug.png' />
 </div>

 Simple features can bring a lot of troubles.
-Query string is powerfull feature but I would use POST, PUT and others methods with the same body params.
-It's just more safety.
+Query string is powerfull but I should use **POST**, **PUT** and other.
+It's more simple and safety.
+If you want use query string I recommend you check encoded data, write tests and validators to avoid all corner cases.

 <h2 align='right'>
-    09.21.2020
+    18.10.2020
 </h2>